-The Trust has engaged with other educational providers and consultants to share delivery / good practice and to drive up standards for the least cost.
-Examples of these collaborations
+The Trust has engaged with other educational providers and experts to share delivery / good practice and to drive up standards for the least cost.
+Examples of these collaborations are:

 - The Trust is a member of "Partnership Plus" which comprises 36 secondary schools located across Coventry and Warwickshire.
-The benefits to the Trust resulting from this partnership include: - o Enhanced CPD training courses at reduced prices - o Opportunities to share good practice via "Live Lesson" and other training - National Educational Speaker programme - The Trust is also a member of the "Griffin Alliance" which is a teaching school consortium.
-Myton School Trust takes a lead on delivering training for NQTs across the Warwickshire are Initial Teacher training programmes and is licenced to deliver accredited National College courses including NPQSL for both senior and middle managers.
-The involvement in this training ensures: - o Staff retention due to the quality of CPD / training available to its staff - Opportunities to raise teaching standards and share good practice across the Trust and beyond - The Trust is also a member of the Central Warwickshire Area consortium which includes work on: - o School Leadership - o Business Managers / Finance Directors best practice - Pastoral support
+The benefits to the Trust resulting from this partnership include: - Enhanced CPD training courses at reduced prices - o Opportunities to share good practice via "Live Lesson" and other reviews - National Educational Speaker programme - The Trust is also a member of the "Griffin Alliance" which is a teaching school consortium.
+Myton School Trust takes a lead on delivering training for NQTs and National College training for both senior and middle managers.
+The involvement in this training ensures: - o Staff retention due to the quality of CPD / training available to its staff - Opportunities to up-skill teaching standards and share good practice across the Trust and beyond - The Trust is a Leading Edge school which provides access to high quality CPD conferences and consultancy professionals attended throughout the academic year. - The Head teacher of the Trust is an ASCL board member which provides access to national education strategy discussions, CPD opportunities and an ability to influence Government education policy - The Trust is also a member of the Central Warwickshire Area consortium which includes work on: - Headship best practice - o Business Managers / Finance Directors best practice - Pastoral support